Colonialism, empire and international law

 In addition to participating in the seminar programme, students will be required to undertake an independent research project on a chosen aspect of the relationship between international law and colonialism.

 Objectives and learning outcomes of the course

-- Demonstrate knowledge and awareness of the history of international law in the 19th and 20th Century particularly as it relates to the non-European world
+- To demonstrate knowledge and awareness of the history of international law in the 19th and 20th Century particularly as it relates to the non-European world;

-- Engage in critical legal analysis of the theory and practice of international law and show awareness of the relationship between international legal discourse and post-colonial theory
+- To engage in critical legal analysis of the theory and practice of international law and show awareness of the relationship between international legal discourse and post-colonial theory;

-- Reflect critically upon the historic role of international law in promoting and resisting colonialism and neo-colonialism
+- To reflect critically upon the historic role of international law in promoting and resisting colonialism and neo-colonialism;

-- Carry out independent research in the field of international law using both library-based and electronic resources
+- To carry out independent research in the field of international law using both library-based and electronic resources.

 Method of assessment

 - Anghie A, Imperialism, Sovereignty and the Making of International Law (CUP, 2004)